Socially Engaged Design Process Model

 While these five steps are foregrounded, there’s an undercurrent that runs through each stage.
 While the stages represent specific actions in specific parts of the process, the undercurrent represents the things that engineers and designers are doing THROUGHOUT the process, no matter the stage they are in.

-GATHER INFORMATION — SOCIAL, TECHNICAL, STAKEHOLDERS: Since you are always analyzing your own relationship to the problem and always sketching and prototyping, you will always be gathering new information — about yourself, history, users, context.
+Account for Contextual Factors and Stakeholder Perspectives: Since you are always analyzing your own relationship to the problem and always sketching and prototyping, you will always be gathering new information — about yourself, history, users, context.
 This information may come directly from stakeholders or from secondary research, but new information is always useful and always welcome.

-SYNTHESIZE — INFORMATION & RESOURCES: Because you will always be gathering new information, you will always have to figure out what to do with that information — how to synthesize and make sense of it in the context of the information you already have and the stage you are at in the process – even and especially when that information seems to conflict what you already think you know.
+Gather and Synthesize Information: Because you will always be gathering new information, you will always have to figure out what to do with that information — how to synthesize and make sense of it in the context of the information you already have and the stage you are at in the process – even and especially when that information seems to conflict what you already think you know.
 Remember, the integration of new information into your process may require you to revisit a previous stage.

 Join us.